fr34k8/janitor/README.md

 ## Configuration and usage

 For configuration, a YAML formatted file is required.
 Please use the [sample configuration file](https://raw.githubusercontent.com/a-bali/janitor/master/config.yml) and change it according to your needs, following the comments in the file.
 Most of the variables are optional and have reasonable defaults, for details please see the comments.
+You can reference environment variables with `$ENV_VAR` or `${ENV_VAR}` which will be substituted by their value if they exist (or with an empty string if they don't.).

 A minimal but already operational configuration can be as short as follows (assuming Janitor's web interface will be available on its default port which is 8080):